pytorch/pytorch/aten/src/ATen/native/README.md

   corresponding Python numerical types.
 However, you probably don't want to use `Scalar`.
 It's really used for binding to TH/THC code "real" types where the Python APIs you are binding to are actually different types. `double` and `int64_t` argument types should suffice for most algorithms.
-- `Generator*`, the state for a random number generator,
+- `Generator?`, the state for a random number generator,
 - `std::array<bool,N>` (where N is `1-4`).
 NB: you MUST NOT put a space after the comma, otherwise this argument will not parse correctly.
 (If you decide to fix this, make sure you fix the argument parser both in ATen and in PyTorch.)